Infinity Kappa vs Alpine Type-R

 Infinity Kappa 60.11cs speakers Overview and Key features

-Infinity is a reputable producer of various sound equipment for use at home, in multiple cars, as well as theatre and marine applications.
+Infinity is a reputable producer of sound equipment for use at home, in multiple cars, and in theatre and marine applications.
 As a matter of fact, Infinity is the primary supplier of popular automobile companies like Hyundai, Mitsubishi, Kia, and Chrysler.

 Infinity engineers did a remarkable job in designing the Kappa 60.11cs speakers to deliver clear, smooth, and impressive sound quality.
-With these fantastic sounding set of speakers, you get two 6.5″ Infinity Plus One glass-fiber woofers with hi-roll butyl rubber surround.
+With this fantastic-sounding set of speakers, you get two 6.5″ Infinity Plus One glass-fiber woofers with hi-roll butyl rubber surround.

-The Patented Plus One woofer technology offers extended cone area, allowing the speakers to produce more bass to complement its superior high-frequencies response.
-The speakers also feature a ¾” edge-driven soft textile dome tweeters that create a wider dispersion and delivers smoother and clearer musical details.
+The Patented Plus One woofer technology offers an extended cone area, allowing the speakers to produce more bass to complement its superior high-frequency response.
+The speakers also feature ¾” edge-driven soft textile dome tweeters that create a wider dispersion and deliver smoother and clearer musical details.

 The top mounting depth of these speakers is 2-1/8,” and its whole cabinet weighs approximately 8 pounds, making it heavy and sturdy with gold-plated screw terminals to enhance its appearance.